Skyscanner/backpack/packages/bpk-component-graphic-promo/README.md

   <BpkGraphicPromo
     tagline="Tagline"
     headline="Ride your wave"
-    strapline="Portugal and 6 more countries have just been added to the UK travel green list" image="./path/to/background/image.jpg"
+    subheading="Portugal and 6 more countries have just been added to the UK travel green list" image="./path/to/background/image.jpg"
     sponsor={{
       label: 'Sponsored',